Dreamscent/Dreamscent.github.io/_posts/2025-08-07-Malaysia-VEP.md

-And interestingly enough, after 1 year into this ordeal, City Link seems to have reverted their tracking system to not show it as delivered.
+And interestingly enough, after **almost 1 year** into this ordeal, City Link seems to have reverted their tracking system to not show it as delivered.

 ![reverted1](/images/2025/VEP/reverted1.png)